 The early part of the nineteenth century, the dwellings in Lower Gornal mainly extended from the Five Ways junction and along Ruiton Street as far as Holloway Street, with a few other dwellings scattered.

-Clearly set out on a Tithe map dated 1832, the 'Five Ways' was only a four way junction at that time, as Robert Street was non-existent, the road leading from Upper Gornal at the Green Dragon Inn runs via Jews Lane and Deepdale meeting with Graveyard Road, and the upper route, through Ruiton and down Holloway and Ruiton Street to the junction.
+Clearly set out on a Tithe map dated 1832, the 'Five Ways' was only a four way junction at that time, as Robert Street was non-existent, the road leading from Upper Gornal at the Green Dragon Inn runs via Jews Lane and Deepdale meeting with Humphries Street or Graveyard Road, and the upper route, through Ruiton and down Holloway and Ruiton Street to the junction.

 Gornal Wood had only a small population, Himley Road which was an old drover road from Mid-Wales saw some of the shepherds settle in Gornal.

-There was mention of Gornal Wood 'Common' in the 1820's where possibly sheep could stop and graze before they headed on towards the market towns in the central areas of the Midlands, some of the Welsh surnames became apparent in the district from this time, especially Jones and Davies.
+There was mention of Gornal Wood 'Common' in the 1820's where possibly sheep could stop and graze before they headed on towards the market towns in the central areas of the Midlands, some of the Welsh surnames became apparent in the district from this time, typically Jones and Davies.

 The industrial revolution into the nineteenth century changed the Gornals from a farming community to that of iron ore and coal mines.